Cabbage roll: Poland

 Stuffed cabbage rolls are a popular Polish dish.
 Pork and beef mixed with rice or barley are nestled in a cabbage leaf and cooked in the oven or on the stove until tender.

-The name gołąbki means "little pigeons" in Polish.
-The cabbage rolls are called holubky by Czechs and Slovaks, or sarma / сарма by Serbs, Croatians and Bulgarians.
+The cabbage rolls are called gołąbki in Polish, holubky by Czechs and Slovaks, or sarma / сарма by Serbs, Croatians and Bulgarians.
 The sauce is often the main difference in regional variations.

 In a less popular version called leniwe gołąbki (lazy cabbage rolls) the ingredients are chopped, combined and baked or fried.